Otakusarea/SoniTalk-Multipacket/README.md

 The project website of the SoniTalk project with all published results and resources can be found here: [sonitalk.fhstp.ac.at](https://sonitalk.fhstp.ac.at/).

+During the master thesis, called UNITA - Ultrasonic Network for IoT Applications, of Florian Taurer, SoniTalk got extended by a multipacket feature.
+The possibility of splitting longer messages into shorter message packets got implemented.

 ## Getting started
 ### Prerequisites
 #### Minimum SDK